Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Experiments

-where $f^{P} \in H^{1}(\mcX)$, $f^{\delta}\in H^{2}$ or $H^{3}$, making $m_{P} = m_{Q} = 1$ and $m_{\delta} = 2$ or $3$.
-Throughout the simulation, we compare the excess risk of the two following learning cases. \begin{itemize} \item Target-only Regression (``Target-Only''): We use KRR with Gaussian kernels to recover $f^{Q}$ with only the target dataset $\mcD^{Q}$.
-This serves as the non-transfer baseline. \item Hypothesis Transfer (``Transfer''): The special HTL algorithm introduced in Subsection~\ref{subsec: methodology for HTL}.
+\item Transfer: The robust learning procedure introduced in Section~\ref{subsec: methodology for HTL}.
 To mimic practical scenarios, the pre-training phase conducts gradient methods, i.e., GF, to recover $f^{P}$ while the fine-tuning phase uses KRR for $f^{\delta}$. \end{itemize}